• Skip to primary navigation

 Serving suggestions

 Want to pay homage to Persian cuisine by building a whole Middle Eastern meal around this dish?
-First, garnish your rice with freshly chopped parsley.
+First, I garnish my rice with freshly chopped parsley.
 Next, dish it out with Turkish Kebabs, Roasted Eggplant, Cauliflower Tabbouleh, and Naan drizzled with garlic butter.
 If you’d like to get even fancier, pair your Persian rice and awesome accompaniments with a bubbly Wine Spritzer or Lemonade.
 Before you know it, you’ll have a unique and delicious meal on your hands.

 Recipe